ccs282/adv_env_econ_24/assignment/README.md

 Please employ a **citation and referencing style** that uses author-year in-text citations (e.g., "Lastname1 et al., 2024") and a full reference list at the end of the document, such as APA (e.g., see [here](https://files.taylorandfrancis.com/tf_APA.pdf)).
 Make sure you are consistent.

+While working on your project, you are encouraged to make use of the help that colleagues and technology can provide.
+Especially for technical and coding questions, it makes sense not to struggle in isolation.
+However, the novel research idea (development and implementation) as well as the writing of your term paper should be done by yourself without help from colleagues or generative AI.
+In general, we ask you to submit a help statement as part of your term paper, in which you declare for which tasks you relied upon help by colleagues or generative AI.
+Having relied on these for technical tasks will not affect the grading.

 You will find a list of grading criteria [below the instructions](#grading-criteria).

 ### Instructions for the modelling track